Coachella Valley Invitational Kicks Off Preseason Soccer Action

-The Coachella Valley Invitational is underway, featuring matches from both Major League Soccer and the National Women's Soccer League.
-This year's event highlights include games between 2024 MLS Cup Finalists and the debut of the newest MLS team.
+The Coachella Valley Invitational, a three-week preseason soccer event, is underway in Indio, California, featuring both Major League Soccer and National Women's Soccer League clubs.

-The 2025 Coachella Valley Invitational (CVI) is a three-week pre-season soccer event, which will host clubs from both Major League Soccer and the National Women's Soccer League at the Empire Polo Club in Indio, California.
-Highlights from this year's Invitational include matches featuring 2024 MLS Cup Finalists LA Galaxy and New York Red Bulls, as well as the first public match played by the MLS' newest team, San Diego FC.
-Fourteen clubs from Major League Soccer are competing in the event: Austin FC, LA Galaxy, LAFC, Chicago Fire FC, Charlotte FC, Minnesota United FC, New York City FC, New York Red Bulls, Portland Timbers, Real Salt Lake, San Jose Earthquakes, San Diego FC, St. Louis CITY SC and Sporting Kansas City.
-And six teams from the National Women's Soccer League (NWSL) will play: Angel City FC, Bay FC, Houston Dash, Portland Thorns, San Diego Wave FC, and Seattle Reign FC.Starting Wednesday, February 5, FOX will air a schedule of MLS games from the Coachella Valley Invitational on its owned-and-operated stations in select home markets.
-Select FOX stations are also televising NWSL games on February 16.
-You can also stream all matches via FOX Local on your connected TV, through the FOX Local Mobile app
+The 2025 Coachella Valley Invitational (CVI) is a three-week pre-season soccer extravaganza, welcoming clubs from both Major League Soccer and the National Women's Soccer League to the Empire Polo Club.This year's Invitational boasts exciting matchups, including games featuring the 2024 MLS Cup finalists, LA Galaxy and New York Red Bulls, as well as the first public match played by the MLS' newest team, San Diego FC.
+Fourteen clubs from Major League Soccer are vying for supremacy in the event: Austin FC, LA Galaxy, LAFC, Chicago Fire FC, Charlotte FC, Minnesota United FC, New York City FC, New York Red Bulls, Portland Timbers, Real Salt Lake, San Jose Earthquakes, San Diego FC, St. Louis CITY SC, and Sporting Kansas City.
+Six teams from the National Women's Soccer League (NWSL) will also be showcasing their skills: Angel City FC, Bay FC, Houston Dash, Portland Thorns, San Diego Wave FC, and Seattle Reign FC.Starting Wednesday, February 5th, FOX will broadcast a selection of MLS games from the Coachella Valley Invitational on its owned-and-operated stations in select home markets.
+Select FOX stations will also be televising NWSL games on February 16th.
+Fans can also stream all matches conveniently via FOX Local on their connected TVs, or through the FOX Local Mobile app

 United States Latest News, United States Headlines